irman33/livestreamTepmlateCssGrid/README.md

 # livestreamTepmlateCssGrid

 Single page template for live stream events with video, chat and polling embeds.
-Layout done in CSS Gris
+Layout done in CSS Grid